junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 931
-congress: 115th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fifteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 931

-That the bill from the House of Representatives (H.R.
-931) entitled “An Act to require the Secretary of Health and Human Services to develop a voluntary registry to collect data on cancer incidence among firefighters.”, do pass with the following
+> To require the Secretary of Health and Human Services to develop a voluntary registry to collect data on cancer incidence among firefighters.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title